algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 [^4]: **Presentation layer :**
 The presentation layer is the first of two layers in the so-called "three-tier architecture" (based on the client-server environment, see attached diagram).
+The presentation layer is the "Client" part thanks an interface to use the program.
 ![Three-tier architecture](Images/three-tier_architecture.png)
-It's the "Client" part thanks an interface to use the program.
 *source : [Wikipedia](https://fr.wikipedia.org/wiki/Architecture_trois_tiers)*

 [^5]: **Cellar Master :**